 Bone marrow and stem cell transplants for chronic myeloid leukaemia (CML)

-This page is about intensive treatment for chronic leukaemia.
+This page is about intensive treatment for chronic myeloid leukaemia (CML).
 There is information about

 Bone marrow and stem cell transplant for chronic myeloid leukaemia